shabarkin/pointer/README.md

 Pointer has the `configure` subcommand with two options:

-1. Automatic deployment of the AWS environment, where you should supply AWS credentials of the admin account:
+1. Automatic deployment of AWS environment where you need to provide AWS credentials of the admin account:

 ```bash
 ./pointer configure -aws_access_key_id AKIA85CEHPO3GLIABKZD -aws_secret_access_key LW3bDF8xJvzGgArqMo0h4kuCYsnubU23kGICGp/p